ncagle/DNS-over-HTTPS/QUIC.md

 Licence:  MIT licence.

 ## LiteSpeed library
 This library uses BoringSSL.
 BoringSSL is a fork from OpenSSL.
 Although, most of headers are similar, there are some differences between them (for example, BoringSSL implements cryptographic channel ID-s, etc.).
-So, it is not possible to drop in OpenSSL instead of BoringSSL and expect that everything will compiler, link and work.
+So, it is not possible to drop in OpenSSL instead of BoringSSL and expect that everything will compile, link and work.
 So this needs to be investigated.

 Licence:  MIT licence.